gg-net/dwoss/src/main/markdown/overview.md

 The Core Components have special rules.
 1. common - contains constants and interfaces
-    - may be requiered by apis
+    - may be required by apis
 2. system - contains interceptors, beans and libraries, very thin
     - may be bound by ee
 3. widget - contains ui components, global handlers (tba)